juancarlospaco/awesome-streaming-tools/README.md

 - No Ads, Watermarks, or similar on the contributed resources, to keep it clean for everyone.
 - You can link to your pages and add explicit credit on documentation of such resources.
 - Basically the resources contributed here must be clean, if you want to link your page and charge for premium resources there, is Ok, but resources on this repo must be clean.

-# FAQ

-- This runs on Windows ?.

-Yes.
-But most people use the Proprietary StreamLabs OBS on Windows, so is untested.

-- This runs on Mac ?.

-Yes.

 [  ⬆️  ⬆️  ⬆️  ⬆️  ](#OBS-Starter-Kit "Go to top")